The College of Registered Nurses of Alberta (CRNA) has a regulatory obligation under the Health Professions Act (HPA) to make public:

 - For a complaint dismissed by the hearing tribunal, or any appeal body, the CRNA will not publish any publication about the complaint and the decision.

 - A decision of unprofessional conduct will remain published despite an application of appeal unless the decision is stayed.

-- A decision dismissing allegations of unprofessional conduct will not be published.
+- A decision of no finding of unprofessional conduct will not be published.
 However, if the matter is appealed, a notation will appear on the website acknowledging the decision is under appeal.